Kinciorska/pokedex/README.md

 #### License
-This Pokemon Team Builder App is open-source and distributed under the MIT License.
+This Pokémon Team Builder App is open-source and distributed under the MIT License.

 ##### Acknowledgements
-Special thanks to PokeAPI for providing the Pokemon data used in this app.
+Special thanks to PokeAPI for providing the Pokémon data used in this app.